chiiyokii/AI_Project/README.md

 **Random Forest:**

 Now that we have sorted our data, we can start to build our Machine Learning model by using at first randomforest.

+**eXtreme Gradient Boosting:**

+The second method we will be using XGBoost to try to predict more precisely the prices of accomodation.
+XGB is a powerful and efficient machine learning algorithm designed for both classification and regression tasks.
+It is based on the principle of gradient boosting, where multiple decision trees are built sequentially, and each tree learns to correct the errors of the previous ones.
+By optimizing for speed and accuracy, XGBoost uses advanced techniques like regularization, parallel processing, and tree pruning to prevent overfitting and improve performance.